A Frank-Wolfe-based primal heuristic for quadratic mixed-integer optimization

 To further diversify the search and avoid getting trapped in local optima, we implemented a restart strategy that reinitializes our algorithm every 10 to 1000 nodes, depending on the problem characteristics.
 Each restart either uses the current best solution as a warm start or initiates the search with a random gradient direction to explore different regions of the solution space.

-\subsection{Results}
+\section{Results}

-In \cref{tab:base_7} we report our finding on QPLIB and the two categories of instances: MIQCQP and MIQP (without quadratic constraints).
-For each category we report the following metrics: the number of instances for which we found a feasible solution, and for instances where we found a solution, we report the average time to the first feasible solution, the optimality gap compared to the best known solution value from QPLIB, and the primal integral (PI) also using the best known solution as a reference.
+In Table~\ref{tab:base_7} we report our finding on QPLIB and the two categories of instances: MIQCQP and MIQP (without quadratic constraints).
+For each category we report the following metrics: the number of instances for which we found a feasible solution, and for instances where we found a solution, we report the average optimality gap compared to the best known solution value from QPLIB, the primal integral also using the best known solution as a reference, and time to the first feasible solution.

-Our heuristic is particularly effective for MIQP instances, and is able to find feasible solutions for all but three instances in this category and achieves an average optimality gap of 4.06\% on instances where we found a solution.
+Our heuristic is particularly effective for MIQP instances, and is able to find feasible solutions for all but three instances in this category, and achieves an average optimality gap of 4.06\% on instances where we found a solution.
 Notably, we achieved optimality (0\% gap) on 104 instances.
 The MIQCQP category is more challenging, and we are able to find feasible solutions for 98 out of 153 instances, with an average optimality gap of 25.30\%.
 We achieved optimality on 28 instances.
 In total we found feasible solutions for 261 out of 319 instances, with an average time to first feasible solution of 3.18 seconds.
 The average optimality gap was 11.57\%, with the average primal integral at 12.77.